I just brought my plant home... now what?

 - Remove your plant from the plastic or paper sleeve, and let it get some air.

-- Stick your finger in the soil so you can feel about half way down into the pot--if your finger comes up dry, or with very little soil on it, run your plant under the faucet until water comes out the drain holes.
+- Stick your finger in the soil so you can feel about half way down into the pot.
+If your finger comes up dry or with very little soil on it, run your plant under the faucet until water comes out of the drain holes.

-- Let your plant drain in the sink while you grab a decorative container
+- Let your plant drain in the sink, while you grab your decorative container.

-- Set your plant in the container, if it sits too low in the container, find something non-porous and sturdy (wood blocks, pieces of styrofoam) and place in the bottom of your container to raise it up the grow pot so it is just below the lip of the container.
+- Set your plant into the container.
+If it sits too low in the container, find something non-porous and sturdy (wood blocks, pieces of styrofoam, pebbles) and place in the bottom of your container to raise the grow pot up so it is just below the lip of the container.

 - Find the brightest spot for your plant--as near to a window as possible, or up on a shelf.